werkerholic/java-driver/changelog/README.md

 - [new feature] JAVA-1248: Implement "beta" flag for native protocol v5.
 - [new feature] JAVA-1362: Send query options flags as [int] for Protocol V5+.
 - [improvement] JAVA-1367: Make protocol negotiation more resilient.
+- [new feature] JAVA-1364: Enable creation of SSLHandler with remote address information.

 Merged from 3.1.x branch: